 - Notify the Police directly by:

 - Calling the National Crime Prevention Council’s ‘X Ah Long’ hotline at 1800-924-5664 (1800-X-AH-LONG); or

 3. Phishing scams

 Similar to the cold call scam, phishing is when a scammer tries to get personal information from a person.
 The name comes from ‘fishing’ – scammers are using email or phone ‘bait’ to ‘fish’ for personal information amongst a huge ‘sea’ of people online.

 What are examples of phishing scams?

-- Impersonating a real organisation or person: the scammer sends an email with the branding and logos of a real organisation, and asks you to fill out a form, make a payment, or some other request that would require you to provide your personal information
+- Impersonating a real organisation or person: the scammer sends an email with the branding and logos of a real organisation, and asks you to fill out a form, complete a survey, make a payment, or some other request that would require you to provide your personal information

 - Making a personal request: the email might look very personalised, e.g., claiming that a distant relative passed away and left you a fortune